turkerdev/fastify-type-provider-zod/README.md

 You can specify different JSON Schema targets for OpenAPI compatibility using the `createJsonSchemaTransform` function with the `zodToJsonConfig.target` option.

+By default target "openapi-3.0" is used for documents with "openapi" field set to "3.0.x", and target "draft-2020-12" is used for documents with "openapi" field set to "3.1.x".

 ### Usage

 ```typescript